Claude projects vs artifacts: the simple difference

 An artifact is a file you created while working inside that folder.
 It's the thing you made — a spreadsheet, a diagram, a draft — not the folder itself.
 You can share the file without giving someone access to the whole folder.

-What projects do
+What do Claude projects do?

 Projects give Claude persistent memory for a specific topic or workstream.
 Three things they're designed for: